- Applications open: 5pm on Monday 2 March 2020

 Acceptance of your grant

-If your application is successful, you will be required to sign a document accepting the grant and conditions of funding prior to the release of funds.
+If your application is successful, you will be required to accept the grant and conditions of funding prior to the release of funds.

 - Applicants must submit a completed application form and all documents requested in order for their application to be assessed.